 Free Checked Bag

-Today’s travelers are conditioned to avoid checking a bag so they don’t have to pay the $30 checked bag fee.
-However, if you’re a cardholder of the airline’s co-branded credit card and use it to pay for your flight, your checked bag is free.
+Today’s travelers are conditioned to avoid checking a bag so they don’t have to pay the $30+ checked bag fee.
+However, if you’re a cardholder of the airline’s co-branded credit card and use it to pay for your flight, your checked bag is often free.

 Depending upon the credit card benefits, multiple people on your itinerary may also receive a free checked bag as well.
 For a family of four, that’s a savings of $240 for a round-trip flight.